1. Creating and Sending a Package

 The next block of code is where you actually create the document package.
 Within this block, you give your package a name.

 Next, two signers are added to the package.
 One being yourself and the other being the person you will send the package to for signature.
-In this block, you will replace the email addresses and names with your test info.
+In this block, you will replace the email addresses and names and optionally company and title with your test info.
+And setting Custom Id in SDK could better identify your signer.

 Finally, you build your package.